Celebrate the day with a refreshing aperitif — a bubbly, Italian spritz cocktail.

 I’m in love with the book’s Japanese-style exposed binding, which looks strangely sexy to me, as if the book has stripped down to nothing but corsets and crinolines….oops, I’m getting a bit off topic.

 Flipping through the book will not only make you hungry, but eager to buy a ticket straight to Venice.

 The recipe for the Spritz cocktail is the one perfected in the Veneto, made with white wine, bitters and soda water.
 I made this version with a splash of prosecco for an all-in-one drink that feels especially celebratory.

-I also like Aperol in place of the more usual Campari, but that is a personal choice.
-Aperol has a tiny bit less bitterness.
+I also like to use Aperol in place of the usual Campari because it has a tiny bit less bitterness.